Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

-The design of a length-$(\csrm-1)$ circular sparse ruler can be accomplished in several ways.
-If $\csrm = 1 + r + r^2$ with $r$ a power of some prime number, minimal rulers can be obtained following~\cite{singer1938projective}.
+A length-$(\csrm-1)$ circular sparse ruler can be designed in several ways.
+For certain values of $\csrm$, minimal rulers attaining \eqref{eq:lbcmcsr} can be obtained in closed form (see~\cite[Sec.~III-B]{xia2005welch} for an overview; also \cite{singer1938projective}).
 Other cases may require exhaustive search, which motivates sub-optimal designs.
-An immediate choice seems to be using a length-$(\csrm-1)$ or length-$\lfloor \frac{\csrm}{2}\rfloor$ minimal \emph{linear} sparse ruler~\cite{ariananda2012psd}.
-In fact, the latter provides optimal solutions for most values of $\csrm$ below 60, as we can see from Table~\ref{tab:csr}.
-Further alternatives include the coprime sampling method from~\cite{dominguezjimenez2012design}.
+Immediate choices are length-$(\csrm-1)$ or length-$\lfloor \frac{\csrm}{2}\rfloor$ minimal \emph{linear} sparse rulers~\cite{ariananda2012psd}.
+In fact, the latter provides optimal solutions for most values of $\csrm$ below 60 (see Table~\ref{tab:csr}).
+Further alternatives include \cite{dominguezjimenez2012design}.